Seriyin/fuseplushttp/README.md

 1. FUSE kernel dev library (use package manager to get libfuse-dev)
 2. FUSE user library (compile via meson+ninja the libfuse library from https://github.com/libfuse/libfuse)
+3. libmicrotthpd-dev installed (use package manager)
-3. FUSE user library is registered with pkg-config (check pkg-config --modversion fuse3).
+4. FUSE user library is registered with pkg-config (check pkg-config --modversion fuse3).
-4. Port 3001 available for listening on localhost for http requests
+5. Port 3001 available for listening on localhost for http requests
-5. Run make using Makefile provided
+6. Run make using Makefile provided
-6. Run ourfs -f [mountpoint] where mountpoint specifies a path to an existing directory
+7. Run ourfs -f [mountpoint] where mountpoint specifies a path to an existing directory
+8. Probably would only work on Linux.
 --------------------------------------------------------------------------------------

 ## What is this File System? ##